 Find the area outside of St. Paul’s most fascinating; this area is where the City of London grew up.
 In ancient times, this is where the market streets were and you can tell by the ancient street names: Ropemaker Place, Threadneedle Street, Cornhill, Cheapside and more.
 Gradually evolved to become one of the largest financial centers in the world.
 It is its own City with its own mayor and police force.

 This is London!
 Choose from a huge selection of plays and musicals, from serious to silly.
 There are dozens to choose from around Piccadilly Circus and Leicester Square.

-Be sure to also visit the Globe Theatre, Shakespeare’s beautifully reconstructed theatre.
+Be sure to also visit the Globe Theater, Shakespeare’s beautifully reconstructed theater.